Tiffachow/heartsome/README.md

 to begin:

-`npm run setup` to set up dependencies & env, run the build & start the server
+`npm run setup` to set up dependencies & env vars, run the build, set env vars & start the server

-`npm start` for just the build & starting the server
+`npm start` for running the build, setting env vars & starting the server